 RadComm offers a complete line of vehicle/portal, material handling, laboratory instrument and handheld portable detection systems for Steel, Scrap Metal, Waste, Nuclear, Homeland Security, Demolition & Deconstruction and Recycling applications.

 The RadComm brand represents over 25 years of proven field performance and customer support, with over 7,000 installations in over 70 countries worldwide.
 RadComm supports and services customers through a direct sales force and a network of over 30 trusted agents worldwide.

-RadComm’s customer centric approach is exemplified in the development of the revolutionary Cricket Grapple, the world’s first continuous monitoring grapple mounted radiation detection system.
-Recognizing that most radiation detection systems only provide area monitoring from a far distance, RadComm developed a new innovative approach that allows for close p roximity scans prior to loading scrap into charge buckets, shredders or high volume vehicles, without disrupting ongoing production processes.
+RadComm’s market-driven approach is best exemplified in the development of the revolutionary Cricket Grapple, the world’s first continuous monitoring grapple mounted radiation detection system.
+Recognizing that most radiation detection systems only provide area monitoring from a far distance, RadComm developed a new innovative approach that allows for close proximity scans prior to loading scrap into charge buckets, shredders or high-volume vehicles, without disrupting ongoing production processes.